 18. Don’t Get Too Caught Up in Making Plans

-Rejection hurts in the moment, but it also means that the right opportunity or person is still out there.
+Rejection hurts in the moment, but it also means that the right opportunity is still out there.
 It is so important to have goals, but it is equally important to be spontaneous.
-Don’t get so caught up in making a career, that you forget to make a life.
-You never know what each day will bring, value the chaos.
+You never know what each day will bring.

 19. We Are All a Work in Progress

 20. Never Stop Learning

-Some of the most valuable things you learn about yourself, come from listening to others.
-It is a big world out there, filled with so many stories and experiences.
 Never stop taking opportunities to learn and challenge yourself.
 Always seek out opportunities to make yourself better.
+You are your biggest investment.